SpdPnd98/EAWebSite/index.md

 The code of the RGB LED Strip is a simple code using a transistor and the pwn pins on the arduino to control the intensity of each light, giving us the different colours.

 ### 08/02/2019
 Team Bravo has finished the cricuitry of the Music and the Lights.
 As we were testing the servo of the cannon we realised that everytime the servo moved, the lights would flicker and the music will repeat itself.
 We did some testing and we realised the servo was causing a voltage drop due to the heavy load.
 This phenomenon is called "Brown Out", where the arduino will reset itself and hence the music and lights reset causing the observation.
-We planned to solve this by seperating the power supply of the servo and microcontroller.
+We planned to solve this by seperating the power supply of the servo from the microcontroller.

+### 12/02/2019
+Team Bravo faced some difficulties with onboard motor driver.
+The motor driver is suspected to be fried due to the high current load of the submerged pumps underwater (0.4A no load, 1.5A with load), with the specs sheet detailing around 1.2A at max (3.0A for 20ms).
+We expected the motor driver to be able to overload but turns out it was a little too much.
+There was a major code change due to this as we switched over to an L298N as a temporary measure.
+Higher current consumption is to be expected.
+We will need tp revise our plans and take more consideration into our power consumptions in the future.